unicode-org/jira-github-pr-check/README.md

 This is designed to be able to be run as a GCP Cloud Function.

+## Quick Start

+To run as a server locally on the port given in the environment variable:

+	$ node server.js

+Use the app.js endpoint for GCP Cloud Functions.

 ## Environment

 The following environment variables are expected.
 If a `.env` file is present, they will be read from there: